520-7/tunelink-backend/README.md

 3. Run `npm i`, this will install all required packages for the backend
 4. Create a `.env` at root and copy contents of `.env.copy` into there, message on groupchat to get secrets, or remind ozel to email you.
 5. Remind Ozel to give you access to mongodb, not required but it is helpful
 6. Navigate to `data/`, there should be a test_data.zip, unzip it, now the path should be `data/test_data`, inside of it there are three directories and to json files.
+You must populate the `test_audio` with your own audio files, compressed mp3 files get corrupted when uploaded.

 You are ready to run the backend